XiaoyuZheng666/JBAnalyticsPlugin/README.md

-# cordova-plugin-xychannel- A Plugin for Cordova that can get channelid
+# cordova-plugin-jb-analytics- A Plugin for Cordova that can get analytics info

 ##Requirements